HelveteSYS/HelveteSYS/README.md

 we're nicer than we seem we're just really awkward

-scotty and his friends dni, if you want to int so all of us can work issues out (unlikely) then you know where to find us
+btw

+our persecutor blocked you because you were kinda really shitty lulz, if you ever wanna work shit out, you arent blocked on discord anymore you know where to find us.